 Step 1: Get Azure Databricks connection information

-Step 2: Configure Azure Databricks cluster connection in Power BI
+Step 2: Configure Azure Databricks connection in Power BI

 In PowerBI Desktop, go to Get Data > Azure and select the Azure Databricks connector.